New FEICA Use Maps

 - Sector-Specific Workers Exposure Descriptions (SWEDs), which contain detailed information for the workers exposure assessment and are the basis of the SUMIs.

-The revised FEICA SpERCs Fact sheets (version 2 - revised Feb 2013) and Chesar files are available hereunder:
+The revised FEICA SPERCs Fact sheets (revised Oct.
+2017 - Jan.
+2018) and CHESAR files are available for download hereunder:

-NOTE: The second generation of SpERCs were reviewed this year, in accordance with the work done under the Chemical Safety Report/Exposure Scenario Roadmap (area 2.4) and following up on the outcome of the ‘Best Practices Project’.
-As a result, a new harmonised SpERC Factsheet Template - with explanatory notes - has been recently published by ECHA
+NOTE 1: The second generation of SpERCs were reviewed in accordance with the work done under the Chemical Safety Report/Exposure Scenario Roadmap (area 2.4), and following up on the outcome of the ‘Best Practices Project’.
+As a result, a new harmonised SpERC Factsheet Template - with explanatory notes - was published by ECHA.
+To facilitate harmonization, the revised FEICA SpERC factsheets are made available on this latest template.

 Specific Consumers Exposure Determinants (SCEDs)